sahithyandev/s2/src/content/docs/methods-of-mathematics/multivariable-calculus/02-limits.md

 \bigg(0<\sqrt{(x-a)^2 + (y-b)^2}<\delta\implies{|f(x,y)-L|<\epsilon}\bigg)
 ```

+In the above definition statement, circular $\delta-$disk was used; square
-The target point can be approached in any directions.
-Thus, if 2 different paths
+neighbourhood can also be used.
+The target point can be approached in any
-yield 2 different limtting values, then the limit doesn't exist.
+directions.
+Thus, if 2 different paths yield 2 different limtting values, then
+the limit doesn't exist.

 Multivariable limit properties are analogous to the
 [single variable limits](https://s1.sahithyan.dev/mathematics/real-analysis/limits/#properties).